-This master's thesis describes the research and development I have done to graduate at the Knowledge Based Systems Group, headed by Prof. dr. H. Kopperlaar at Delft University of Technology.
-The research was done within the Netherlands Research School for Transportation, Infrastructure and Logistics (TRAIL), as part of the Seamless Multi Modal Transportation research.
-The goal of the research is to bring the realisation of a next generation of public transportations, with optimal route guidance and demand (or user) driven services, one step further.
+The goal of the research is to bring the realisation of a next generation of digital personal travelling assistants with optimal route guidance and demand (or user) driven services.
 This is done by designing and implementing a prototype of a system for guidance of travellers in the Dutch public transportation and a simulation environment for further research on the topic.
 Travellers do not need to worry about planning their route, combining information on occurring delays and rescheduling any longer, as the system does this automatically after a destination has been specified.